bwentwor/geospatial/modifying_starter_app.md

 		    callback(null, null);
 		    }
 	</code></pre>
-4. Redeploy your modified application to {{site.data.keyword.Bluemix_short}} with the cf push command.
+4. Redeploy your modified application to {{site.data.keyword.Bluemix_notm}} with the cf push command.
 	 <pre><code>
 	cf push myapp
 	</code></pre>
-5. Enter your application's URL or "route" into your browser or launch it from the {{site.data.keyword.Bluemix_short}} dashboard.
+5. Enter your application's URL or "route" into your browser or launch it from the {{site.data.keyword.Bluemix_notm}} dashboard.